micmejia/bible-dump/AMPC/Genesis/Gen 21.md

-And the child grew and was [^b]weaned, and Abraham made a great feast the same day that Isaac was weaned.
+And the child grew and was weaned, and Abraham made a great feast the same day that Isaac was weaned.